versus/gemini-memory-bank/modes/05_archive.md

 ## Process

 1.  **Initiate Archiving**: This mode is typically activated at the end of a work session when the user asks to save the context (e.g., "let's wrap up," "save our progress").
-2.  **Synthesize Key Information**: Analyze the current conversation and recent actions to extract critical information.
-Ask the user for confirmation:
+2.  **Synthesize Key Information**: Read the entire `session_log.md` to understand the detailed flow of the session.
+Based on this log and other project files, automatically gather critical information for the session summary:
-    *   "What was the primary goal of this session?"
+    *   **Primary Goal**: Determine from the task currently in "In Progress" or recently moved to "Done" on `project_board.md`.
+If no specific task, state "General project work".
-    *   "What key decisions were made?"
+    *   **Key Decisions**: Summarize important points from the `session_log.md` and the recent conversation.
-    *   "Which files were modified or created?"
+    *   **Files Modified/Created**: Use `git status` to identify files that have been modified or newly created since the last commit.
-    *   "Are there any unresolved issues or next steps?"
+    *   **Next Steps / Unresolved Issues**: Extract from tasks remaining in "To Do" or "In Progress" on `project_board.md`.
 3.  **Format the Entry**: Create a new entry for `session_memory.md` using a standardized format.
 Use Markdown for clarity.

     ```markdown